WELCOME TO THE WEBSITE FOR THE NORTHEASTERN MICHIGAN ESTATE PLANNING COUNCIL.

-- To promote and encourage the appropriate use of the professional services available from the different groups comprising the membership of the Council.
+- To promote and encourage the appropriate use of the professional services available from the different groups comprising the membership of this Council.

-If you would like to join the Council, please click here to find a printable application form that can be filled in and returned to us.
+If you would like to join the Council, please click here for an application form.
+The application form may also be found in our Document Library.
 Our mailing address is: NMEPC, P.O.
 Box 2598, Midland, MI 48641-2598.
 Dues for the entire 2020-21 program year are $125.
-Applications submitted during the year will have reduced dues depending on the date received.
+Applications submitted during the year will have prorated dues depending on the date received.

 The Council recently established a Junior Membership classification for those who do not qualify for full membership but are studying for or working toward a designation, certification or qualification in one of the five discplines.
 Annual dues are $75.
 A junior member must be employed by and/or actively involved in one of those fields in the State of Michigan.
 A junior membership may be retained for a maximum of three years, with the expectation that, at or before that time, the junior member would meet the qualifications for full membership.
 Please click here for a Junior Membership Application form.

 If you have any questions, please contact us at firstname.lastname@example.org.
 Thank you.